'AI May Not Steal Many Jobs After All' (apnews.com) 62

 Insecurity is one thing, but given how US companies like laying off employees even when they perform exceptionally I can understand the concern; labor being treated as a race to the bottom.

 If the US did not have such a skewered view of labor and the employee-employer dynamic then I would agree that concerns over automation are exaggerated.
 But this is a country that outsourced nearly its entire manufacturing industry to poor countries to save on labor costs.
-Skills and hard work are not as valued as they on
+Skills and hard work are not as valued as they once were in this economy.

 Re: It'll still eliminate jobs (Score:1)